top-bots/hzrjvbot/README.md

 | 20    |     0.9      |   18T |
 | 50    |     0.8      |   40T |
 | 100   |     0.7      |   70T |

+### Todo
+- database for questions
+- database for users